osrf/gazebo_tutorials/haptix_cpp/tutorial.md

 `/haptix/gazebo/GetDeviceInfo` and `/haptix/gazebo/Update`.
 Clients can request
 service calls to `/haptix/gazebo/GetDeviceInfo` for receiving information about the simulated device in Gazebo.
-By requesting service calls to the topic '/haptix/gazebo/Update`, clients can send new joint commands and receive the current hand state.
+By requesting service calls to the topic `/haptix/gazebo/Update`, clients can send new joint commands and receive the current hand state.

 During the first part of the main program we declare multiple variables, including a transport node and haptix messages.
 The first call to `hxNode.Request()` makes a blocking service request to the `/haptix/gazebo/GetDeviceInfo` service.
 The second argument is the input parameter passed to the service.
-Although we do not need an input parameter, we need to pass it and it has to be initialized.
+The `Request()` call always requires an input and output parameters.
 Future versions of `Ignition-transport` will allow empty input parameters.
 The next argument is a timeout expressed in milliseconds.
 This is the maximum time that the request will be waiting for a response.
 The next argument is the output parameter and in our case it will contain the device information sent from our simulated hand.
 The output `result` parameter will flag the result of the operation (true if the operation succeed of false otherwise).
 The return value of the request will tell the caller if the operation timed out or reached the service provider.

 We have included in our example a helper function `printDeviceInfo()` that will print all the received fields for debugging purposes.
 Inside `printDeviceInfo()`